VladimirMickic/cms_warehouse/README.md

 **Ownership:** 12 raw CMS values mapped to 4 groups (Government, Non-Profit, For-Profit, Tribal).
 Tribal stays separate — ~30 hospitals with a different regulatory framework.
 Original value kept in `hospital_ownership_details`.

 **Score usability:** CMS footnote codes indicate when a score is suppressed, unreliable, or based on too few cases.
-I parsed these into `is_score_usable` (boolean) and `score_exclusion_reason` with a tiered priority system — footnote codes are evaluated before checking for NULL scores, because multi-code footnotes like '3, 13' need to resolve to the right tier.
+I parsed these into `is_score_usable` (boolean) and `score_exclusion_reason` with a tiered priority system, footnote codes are evaluated before checking for NULL scores, because multi-code footnotes like '3, 13' need to resolve to the right tier.

 **Score splitting (timely_care):** The score column mixes numeric values, categorical text ('very high', 'low'), and 'Not Available' in the same field.
 Split into `score_numeric`, `score_text`, and `score_available` so each type can be handled correctly.